Ellen Auerbach: Career

 In 1936 the Abyssinian war broke out, and Walter Auerbach and Rosenberg left for London to visit Stern.
 Stern and Rosenberg collaborated once again in a few commissions, including one for a maternity hospital, their final work together.
 During her time in London Rosenberg made a short film of Brecht, reciting his poetry; however, the film was silent.

 After Stern emigrated to Argentina in 1936, Rosenberg tried but failed to obtain a work and residency permit to run the London studio.
 In 1937 she married Walter Auerbach and the pair immigrated to the United States.
 They lived in Philadelphia, where she had some relatives, and continued to work as a children's photographer.
-In 1938 one of her child photographs was selected for the cover of Life Magazine's second anniversary issue.
+In 1938 one of her child photographs was selected for the cover of Life Magazines second anniversary issue.
 Here she also experimented with ultraviolet and infrared photography.

 In 1940 Ellen and Walter Auerbach moved to New York, where she worked freelance for magazines, including Time, Life and Photo Technique.
 She also made record covers for Columbia Masterworks.
 The Auerbachs ended their marriage in 1945 although they remained friends.

 Between 1946 and 1949 Ellen Auerbach worked with Dr. Sybil Escalona, a child psychologist, at the Menninger psychiatric institute in Kansas.
 There she photographed and made two films on young children's behaviour.
 In the early 1950s Auerbach taught photography at the Junior College for Arts and Crafts in Trenton, New Jersey.

 In 1955 Auerbach joined nature photographer, Eliot Porter, on a trip to Mexico to photograph churches.
 Photographs were taken with natural light, which was unusual at this time.
 This work did not receive recognition at the time, but were published in two books many years later.
 This trip was her last professional photography project.

 At the age of sixty Auerbach embarked on a new career, providing educational therapy for children with learning disabilities at the Educational Institute for Learning and Research in New York.

 Later life

 Auerbach continued to create photographs non-commercially throughout her later life, as a creative outlet for her thoughts and impressions.
 She traveled extensively between the 1940s and 1960s, photographing landscapes and nature, as well as interiors, architecture, street scenes and portraits.

 In 1990, at the age of 84, she lectured at the Art Institute and the Goethe Institute in Chicago about photographic technique and her life as a photographer.

-Auerbach died July 30, 2004 in New York City.
+Auerbach died July 30, 2004, in New York City.